 Saving For Your New Car

-As you are saving for the purchase, consider a cash management account that works hard for you.
-SoFi Money® has no account fees, members can earn up to 2.00% APY, and withdrawing cash is fee-free at 55,000+ ATMs worldwide (subject to change).
+As you are saving for the purchase, consider opening an online banking account that works hard for you.
+SoFi Checking and Savings® has no account fees, members can earn up to 2.00% APY, and withdrawing cash is fee-free at 55,000+ ATMs worldwide (subject to change).

 SoFi has partnered with Allpoint to provide consumers with ATM access at any of the 55,000+ ATMs within the Allpoint network.
 Consumers will not be charged a fee when using an in-network ATM, however, third party fees incurred when using out-of-network ATMs are not subject to reimbursement.
 SoFi’s ATM policies are subject to change at our discretion at any time.SoFi members with direct deposit can earn up to 2.00% annual percentage yield (APY) interest on all account balances in their Checking and Savings accounts (including Vaults).
 Members without direct deposit will earn 1.00% APY on all account balances in Checking and Savings (including Vaults).
 Interest rates are variable and subject to change at any time.
 Rate of 2.00% APY is current as of 08/12/2022.
 Additional information can be found at http://www.sofi.com/legal/banking-rate-sheet